Participation in an Orienteering Festival

 Our plan and spending to date (February 2018) for the 2017-18 academic year can be seen here Sports Premium 2017-18 so far

 The importance of extra-curricular sport was highlighted as a priority by parents on our Parental Survey 2017 and we know this is an area we can develop further.
+We ensure high quality PE provision by investing both in teachers’ subject development and in the provision of specialist coaches.

 The impact of participation in wider sporting opportunities cannot be underestimated.
 As well as the pride, confidence, self-esteem and skills which grow by taking part, there are also social skills such as getting on with others from a different school, meeting new people, being confident in a new environment and listening to instructions from different adults.
 As a small school, a significant amount of our grant goes into being part of a wider School Partnership so that our children can all participate in these opportunities.
 We may be a small school but through the partnership our children have access to a wide range of sports and competitions.